 - 1 pint cherry tomatoes, halved

-- 8 oz. block of sharp cheddar, cubed
+- 8 oz. block of sharp cheddar cheese, cubed

 - 16 oz. bottle of Italian dressing

 Put a large pot of water on the stove to boil.
 Once it comes up to a rolling boil, add the box of pasta and salt, and cook according to directions on the box.
-After the pasta is cooked through, drain in a colander, and run some cold water over it to cool things down.
+After the pasta is cooked through, drain it in a colander.
+Set aside and allow it to cool.

-Add about half of the bottle of Italian dressing and 2 tbs of the Salad Supreme Seasoning.
+Add about half of the bottle of Italian dressing and the Salad Supreme Seasoning.
 Mix it all together and taste.
-Add more of the seasoning if you think it needs it.
+Add more of the seasoning or salad dressing if you think it needs it.